dmcg310/game-of-life/README.md

    - Press 'p' to pause/resume the game at the current turn.
 Once paused you can use 'space' to step through one turn at a time.

 ## Configuration
-- The program looks for `gol-config.json` in the current directory or the default configuration location based on your system (e.g., `/Users/<username>/Library/Application Support/gol/gol-config.json` for MacOS).
+- The program looks for `gol-config.json` in the current directory or the default configuration location based on your system (e.g., `/Users/<username>/Library/Application Support/gol/gol-config.json` for MacOS, and `/home/&lt;username&gt;/.config/gol/` for Linux file systems).
 - A sample configuration file:
   ```js
   {